 TOPAZ Radiofrequency Ablation:

 Although many people can manage their heel pain by incorporating rest, stretching, bracing, medicine or injections, some patients must undergo invasive surgical procedures with lengthy recovery periods.
-A revolutionary new medical device called the TOPAZ MicroDebrider, is now available, offering a quick, minimally invasive alternative for the treatment of tendons and fascia.
+A revolutionary medical device called the TOPAZ MicroDebrider, is available, offering a quick, minimally invasive alternative for the treatment of tendons and fascia.
 This technology is rapidly being adopted by surgeons around the country specializing in sports medicine procedures.
 This procedure is done as an outpatient with light sedation.
 Recovery time is quicker than more invasive surgical procedures, averaging between one and three months.
 Ask your podiatrist if TOPAZ is right for you.